Vietnam.vn - Nền tảng quảng bá Việt Nam

-Recently, the iPhone 13 Pro and Pro Max screens have been showing a display error, with only blue, white or pink remaining, but Apple has yet to officially announce the reason.
-While product warranty is becoming difficult, users only have the option of replacing the screen, accepting the cost of about 8 - 10 million VND.
+The iPhone 13 Pro and Pro Max screens have recently shown a display error, with only blue, white, or pink remaining, but Apple has yet to officially announce the reason.
+While product warranty is becoming difficult, users only have the option of replacing the screen, accepting the cost of about 8-10 million VND.

-Recently, some repairmen in China posted a video talking about this error and how to fix it.
+Recently, some repairmen in China posted a video about this error and how to fix it.
 The above content was quickly followed by many iPhone repairmen in Vietnam and successfully applied at a much cheaper cost and also simpler than replacing a new screen.
-According to Mr. QH, the owner of a phone repair shop in Ho Chi Minh City, the cause of the white screen is due to a damaged screen cable neck - the area connecting the cable neck and the circuit, which plays a role in transmitting signals to the screen.
+According to Mr. QH, the owner of a phone repair shop in Ho Chi Minh City, the cause of the white screen is due to a damaged screen cable neck - the connection area between the cable neck and the circuit, which plays the role of transmitting signals to the screen.

 The two ends of the copper wire are connected to the circuit board below the iPhone screen to "borrow voltage", helping to fix display errors.